mendix/docs/APM/performance-tool-results.md

 space: "Application Performance Monitor"
 parent: "performance-tool"
 ---
 The performance tool results are saved per session.
-The results are displayed in a search grid with the ability to search the fields that are stored with a ‘microflow performance’ record.
+The session name can be changed in the top right corner, by using the 'Rename' button.
+Next to this button there is a 'Show filter' button.
+This button will open a dialog that will show the used filter when recording this session.
+The session results are displayed in a search grid with the ability to search the fields that are stored with a ‘microflow performance’ record.
 By default the grid only shows main microflows (Main? = Yes).
 These are microflows that were not called by other microflows during recording.
 By default the list is sorted on duration.

 ![](attachments/Performance_Tool/Recorded_Session_Details.png)